ProgramCrafter/salsa-iwj-otter/HIDDEN.md

 Others see:	number of cards							SVGs of backs at calculated locations
-		laid out predictably, sorted in groups according to back	When card added, set of visible ids does not change, nor does no knowledge of which is which						their ordering in the calculated view but agree on the layout							But actual<->visible mapping is permuted (for everyone, the same way)
+		laid out predictably, sorted in groups according to back	When card added, set of visible ids does not change, nor does no knowledge of which is which						their ordering in the calculated view but agree on the layout							But actual<->visible mapping is permuted (for everyone other2 thais the player, the same way)